alexarchambault/artifact-app/README.md

   quiet: Boolean
 ): String \/ (Seq[String] => Unit)
 ```
-which returns either a function that can be called to run the
+which returns either a function that can be called to run
-`mainClass` class from a classpath calculated for the modules
+`mainClass` in a classpath calculated for
-`modules` using the resolvers `resolvers`, or an error message.
+`modules` using the `resolvers`, or an error message.

 Some default
 resolvers (sonatype, local, ...) are provided by default, and can be disabled
 with the `noDefaultResolvers` and `snapshotResolvers` options.

 `scalaVersion` suggests a Scala version to be used, and this version
 can be forced with the `forcedScalaVersion` flag (which can
 force the version of the Scala JARs on the classpath).

 The underlying app can be run from the same JVM, or from
 a fork with the `fork` flag.
 The `printClassPath` and `quiet`
 options control the verbosity of the launched app.